looma/loomaai/README.md

 This process will iterate through MongoDB "activities" collection and filter for "ft" == "video".
 It will download each video file from the remote looma server, transcribe the video, then save a file in `data/content/video_captions/en/{fp}{fn}` Note that the "../" prefix will be removed from fp, and the fn extension will be changed to vtt.
 These generated captions must be manually uploaded to looma website.

+If a caption file is already on disk, the program will skip that video.
+To force a re-captioning, delete the caption file from disk.
 ```bash
 make video-captions
 ```